| |

 by Greg Critser

-the sensational headlines to reveal why nearly 60 percent of Americans
+beyond the sensational headlines to reveal why nearly 60 percent

-are now overweight.
-Critser's sharp-eyed reportage and sharp-tongued
+of Americans are now overweight.
+Critser's sharp-eyed reportage

-analysis make for a disarmingly funny and truly alarming book.
+and sharp-tongued analysis make for a disarmingly funny and

 Critser investigates the many factors of American life -- from